planosphere/PAGE/.github/ISSUE_TEMPLATE/submit-gene-expression-observation-curation.md

 # PAGE Curations.
 Planarian Anatomy Gene Expression Observations are for this PMID:
 add the pubmed id of your observations

+# Are curations for a new publication or additions or corrections for existing curations?
+[ ] New Publication
+[ ] Additions to exiting curations from a publication [ ] Corrections to exiting curations

-# Your Orcid ID
+# Your Orcid
-add your orcid ID.
+Orcid are required.
+Add your Orcid here.
 If you don't have one, get one [here](https://orcid.org/register).

 # Add your curations
 [Download this Excel Sheet](https://github.com/planosphere/PAGE/raw/master/curation/PAGE_curation_table.xlsx), enter your curations, and copy and paste your resulting table below.
-Or fill in value in table provided below.
+Paste whole sheet or just the table of observations.
+If you only have a few curations you can just fill in values in table provided below.

+If you are using the excel sheet, please save and retain for future questions we may have.

 ## Observations
 | PLANA Term ID| PLANA Term Label | transcript ID | Specimen Type  |  Life Cycle Type | Experiment Type |